 iii) the text cannot be reasonably adapted for inclusion in an existing or new Recommendation (e.g. as an appendix);

-iv) the text is sufficiently mature and that the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations";
+iv) the text is sufficiently mature and that the text follows, as far as possible, the format of the "Author's Guide for drafting ITU-T Recommendations" but with language adjusted due to the informative rather than normative nature of the publication;

 v) the text contains material which is supplementary to and associated with the subject matter of one or more Recommendations but is not essential to their completeness or understanding and implementation.

-2.2 Supplements do not require approval according to Resolution 1 or Recommendation A.8 procedures; agreement by the study group or by TSAG (in case of a Supplement developed by TSAG) is sufficient.
+2.2 Supplements require agreement by the study group or TSAG (in the case of a document developed by TSAG) but they do not require approval according to Resolution 1 or Recommendation A.8 procedures.
 A working party may agree to a Supplement if the study group that set up the working party has previously identified this Supplement and has authorized the working party to do so at the previous study group meeting provided that such Supplement is not related or linked to any Recommendation having policy or regulatory implications in accordance with Nos.
 246D to 246 H of the ITU Convention.

-2.3 Supplements should be limited in number and volume.

-2.4 Supplements are only informative and are therefore not considered to be an integral part of any Recommendation(s).
-They do not imply any agreement on the part of ITU-T.
+2.3 Supplements are only informative and are therefore not considered to be an integral part of any Recommendation(s).
+The following note shall be added after the foreword: "NOTE – This is an informative ITU-T publication.
+It does not contain any mandatory provisions, and does not form an integral part of any ITU-T Recommendations."

-2.5 Each Supplement should be unambiguously identified by the series letter to which it is associated followed by a sequential number unique within that series.
+2.4 Each Supplement should be unambiguously identified by the series letter to which it is associated followed by a sequential number unique within that series.